intrpr/jekyll-portfol-test/_posts/2019-06-09-writing-sign-to-spoken-english.md

 While you may find many good materials on the internet, you're also going to run into “articles” written by students just like you.
 These aren’t rigorous, peer-reviewed, substantiated (or even graded!) data that are good content for your bibliographies.
 Make sure your compilations are a good mix of academic articles, books or book chapters, and, where appropriate, other related references like newspapers and internet articles.
 Caveat lector: Beware the blog posting and make sure the reference is citable; “on the internet, nobody knows you’re a dog.”

-If you find a book via an internet link (e.g. Google Books or archive.org), don’t use the link (e.g. http://books.google.com/books?id=kNvGuljM99wC) as your bibliography reference, use the actual resource itself (Nomeland, M. M. & Nomeland, R. E. (2012).
-The deaf community in America: History in the making.
+If you find a book via an internet link (e.g. Google Books or archive.org), don’t use the link (e.g. http://books.google.com/books?id=kNvGuljM99wC) as your bibliography reference, use the actual resource itself (Nomeland, M. M. & Nomeland, R. E. (2012). *The deaf community in America: History in the making*.
 Jefferson, North Carolina: McFarland & Company, Inc., Publishers.

 ### “This is all I could find.
 Even though it doesn’t fill up the whole two pages, is it okay?”